lgw2/lgw2.github.io/_teaching/csci132-fall-2022/lectures/lecture29.md

 Also called a deque (proununced "deck").

 Has methods:
+* add and remove first, last
-* add and remove first
+* add and remove first, last
 * access (but don't remove) first, last
 * `size()`
 * `isEmpty()`